-Apples and pears are great for snacks or to have as a side dish for dinner.
+Sliced apples and pears make a healthful and tasty snack or side dish for dinner.
 But keeping them looking white and delicious after they have been sliced can be tricky.
-Try this experiment to see how chemistry can keep your apples and pears fresh even after they have been sliced.
+Try this experiment to see how chemistry can keep your apples and pears fresh even after they have been cut.

-- On one apple half, lightly coat the white part of the apple with lemon juice.
-Leave the other half uncoated.
-(The uncoated half is your 'control' sample and lets you see what normally happens to a cut open apple.)
+4. Take one apple half and place it cutside down into the bowl of lemon juice.
+Leave it for two minutes.
+The other apple half without lemon juice is your 'control' sample that lets you see what normally happens to a cut apple.

-- Observe the color of both apple halves, then place them white-part-up on a counter or tabletop.
+5. Observe the color of both apple halves, then place them whitepartup on the plates, with the corresponding labels nearby.

-- Observe the apples again after 30 minutes.
-Notice any color changes and/or differences in appearance.
+6. Observe the apples again at 10-minute increments, up to 30 minutes.
+Note any color changes and/or differences in appearance.

 When an apple is cut open, an enzyme called polyphenol oxidase is released from the cells of the apple and reacts with the oxygen in the air.
 This reaction causes the fruit to turn brown, similar to rust forming on metal.
 Almost all plants contain polyphenol oxidase, and it is believed plants use this enzyme as part of a defense mechanism.
 When a plant is damaged, the browning of the affected area is thought to discourage animals and insects from eating the plant any further.
 It also might help the plant heal because the browning creates an antibacterial effect, preventing germs from destroying the plant even more.